Empowering kids

 with tools to feel safe and calm in hospital

-Calm Fairies support children in hospital who may experience fear or procedural anxiety during medical treatment.
+Calm Fairies support children who may experience fear; procedural anxiety or pain during their hospital experience.

-Our Calm Fairies app also gives children and families access to simple tools they can use anytime to support calm during hospital stays.
+Our Calm Fairies app also gives children access to simple tools they can use to support them when there are no Calm Fairies on the ward.

 Needles, surgery and unfamiliar environments can trigger fear, distress and procedural anxiety.